 0xf3 from stack 0 to stack 3

-contains the binary content that is pushed onto the
+A bytes instruction contains the binary content that is pushed onto the

 execution stack.
 The length of the content is encoded as a 32-bit unsigned